-- 1. The agency shall have a written discipline policy that is consistentlyfollowed. - 2.
-Discipline shall be directed toward teaching the child acceptable behaviorand selfcontrol. - 3.
-Discipline shall be appropriate to the child's age, development, andhistory (including trauma history). - 4.
-The following disciplinary actions shall not be used: - a.
+- 1. The agency shall have a written discipline policy that is consistently followed. - 2.
+Discipline shall be directed toward teaching the child acceptable behavior and self-control. - 3.
+Discipline shall be appropriate to the child's age, development, and history, including trauma history. - 4.
+The following actions shall not be used, including as discipline:

+- a.
 Denial of meals, sleep, shelter, essential clothing, or case plan activities; - b.
-Denial of parental visits or regular phone and mail contact with family.
-Nondisciplinary case planning issues are accepted; - c.
+Denial of parental visits or regular phone/mail contact with family.
+Non-disciplinary case planning issues are accepted; - c.
 Lewd or obscene language; - d.
 Derogatory comments about the child, the child's family, race, or gender; - e.
 Restriction to a room for more than a short period of time without periodic observation; - f.
-Restriction to a dark room or area; - g.
+Restriction to a dark room or area: - g.
 Locked isolation; - h.
 Physical injury or threat of bodily harm; - i.
 Humiliating or degrading action; - j.
 Extremely strenuous work or exercise; - k.
-Mechanical or chemical restraints; nor l.
-Corporal punishment.

-- 5. Physical restraint shall be initiated only by a trained person; only to prevent injury to the child, other people, or property; and shall not be initiated solely as a form of discipline. - 6.
-A child shall not be allowed to administer discipline, except teen parentsmay discipline their own children. - 7.
+Mechanical/chemical restraints. - 5.
+Physical restraint shall be initiated only by a trained person, and only to prevent injury to the child, other people or property, and shall not be initiated solely as a form of discipline. - 6.
+A child shall not be allowed to administer discipline, except teen parents may discipline their own children. - 7.
 Searches of a child or a child's personal property shall be for reasons limited to safety and security of children and foster family, or in cases of suspected theft. - 8.
 Any searches requiring removal of clothing shall be done in privacy.